KrisztinaPap/FCC_RandomQuoteMachine/README.md

 - Created with HTML5, CSS3, JavaScript, JQuery, and Bootstrap4
 - Quotes are hard-coded in
 - 'New Tweet' button shows a random quote and author
-- 'Tweet' button creates a new Twitter message with the text "My new favourite quote is:" and the curret quote and author, ready to be sent out by the user
+- 'Tweet' button creates a new Twitter message with the text "My new favourite quote:" and the curret quote and author, ready to be sent out by the user

 ## Screenshots: